 The dates of America's birth and death are recorded on photocopies of Bible pages that are said to come from a Davis family Bible.
 I have never seen that Bible, or the actual Bible pages, but the copies I have were given to me by a cousin, Georgia Faye Kaseberg nee Henry (1925-2001), probably 25 or 30 years ago.
 It is believed that Georgia probably acquired the photocopies from another cousin and family genealogist, Miss Laura Hamilton (1898-1987).

-If you click on the album cover to the left, the link will take you to a photo album which contains scans (of the photocopies that were given to me) of four pages from this family Bible, including -- a page of births, a page of marriages, and a page of deaths (with additional family births listed on it).
+We have scans (of the photocopies that were given to me) of four pages from this family Bible, including -- a page of births, a page of marriages, and a page of deaths (with additional family births listed on it).

 The fourth page from this Bible has the hand-written heading, Negroes Births.
 On another website, I have posted what information I have accumulated that may pertain to this page of names and dates of birth.
 Included on that website is information from the 1850 and 1860 slave schedules that pertains to the 19th Century family members known to be connected in some way to the names mentioned in this Bible.
 While I have posted information about this list on various websites in the past, it never hurts to mention it one more time, just in case it might help somebody make a connection with their own past.

 Sunday, May 10, 2009